 7.4 External Audit.
-The MAT's Annual Report and Financial Statements include an Independent Auditors' Report.
-This report includes a view as to whether the financial statements give a true and fair view and whether proper accounting records have been kept by the MAT through the financial year.
-In addition, it reports on compliance with the accounting requirements of the relevant Companies Act and confirms compliance with the financial reporting and annual accounting requirements issued by the Department for Education.
+The Trust's Annual Report and Financial Statements include an Independent Auditors' Report.
+This report includes a view as to whether the financial statements give a true and fair view and whether proper accounting records have been kept by the Trust through the financial year.
+In addition, it reports on compliance with the accounting requirements of the relevant Companies Act and confirms compliance with the financial reporting and annual accounting requirements issued by the Department for Education or Education and Skills Funding Agency.

-8. Reporting a Suspected Fraud:
+8. Reporting a Suspected Fraud

 8.1 Allegations.
-All allegations of suspected fraud and irregularities are to be brought to the attention of the Academy Business Manager and referred to the CEO or Executive Head Teacher, unless this individual is involved in the irregularity, in which case the Chair of Directors should be informed.
+All allegations of suspected fraud and irregularities are to be brought to the attention of the Trust Finance and Procurement Officer and referred to the CEO, unless this individual is allegedly involved in the irregularity, in which case the Chair of Directors should be informed.
 Refer to the Trust Whistle Blowing Policy for further guidance.